In a 2014 article for WorkDesign Magazine, respected leader in workplace innovation Gary Miciunas wrote:

 In the same article, Miciunas goes onto write how the abandonment of the office cubicle will forever change the way offices are designed; boiling it down to a simple theory.

-He calls it the “three Cs” of the modern workplace design.
+He calls it the “three Cs” of modern workplace design.

 The “three C’s” model was intended to serve as a guide for designing office spaces of the future and includes three components: concentration, collaboration, and community.